mehdimunim/Evolution-of-parasitic-viral-strains/README.md

 ## Basic notions

-* Virulence: how the virus is dangerous, often corresponds to the death.
+* Virulence: how the virus is dangerous, often corresponds to the death rate.
 * Transmissibility: how the virus is contagious, the rate at which susceptible became infected.
 * R0: the expected cases provoked by patient 0 in a whole new susceptible population